JoelMarcey/rust-lang-spec/specification/arrays.md

 The size of an array must evaluate to a non-negative constant expression represented by at value of type `usize`.

-Arrays are stored in contiguous memory.
+Array elements are stored contiguously in memory.

 Arrays can be mutable, insofar as their elements can change, but the size and type are always immutable.